krbnite/krbnite.github.io/_posts/2019-12-20-Intel-at-the-Edge-Getting-Started.md

 into the cloud and the answer hurdles back down to your device.
 That's not at the edge!
 It's cloud computing.

-The gist of edge computing is that many of these "smart" devices (i) didn't exist before the cloud and (ii) relied on cloud computing resources when they came into existence.
+The novelty of edge computing is that many of these smart/edge devices (i) didn't exist before the cloud, and (ii) relied on cloud computing resources when they came into existence.
 The cloud is great, but it might not always be available (network issues) or the back-and-forth between the device and the cloud might too laggy (latency issues).